0xDBFB7/ionprinter/documents/bowtie.md

-Another reason why a large array of bowties is desirable is that the pressure required in each bowtie is far lower.
+The primary reason for the large array of smaller emitter bowties is to reduce the space-charge forces before neutralization.
+Confining

+The pressure required in each bowtie is also far lower.
 This eases simulation, as the low Knudsen number avoids turbulent effects and allows simple rarefied-gas monte-carlo methods to be used.

-High pressures would also mandate temperatures well above the boiling point of the print material, which would complicate things from a materials science viewpoint (by accelerating interfacial reactions, increasing vapor pressures), produce messy, ill-defined vapor that could be contaminated with macro-scale droplets (as learned from early zinc testing), increase power consumption (though this may be offset by the greater surface area), and require that all upstream systems be gas-tight.
+High pressures would also mandate temperatures well above the boiling point of the print material, which would complicate things from a materials science viewpoint (by accelerating interfacial reactions, increasing vapor pressures), produce messy, ill-defined vapor that could be contaminated with macro-scale droplets (as learned from early zinc testing), increase power consumption (though this may be offset by the greater surface area), and require that all upstream systems be gas-tight, rather than simply optically opaque.

 Because the bowties approach the part from different angles, this also eliminates the need for a linear stage to move different faces of the part into line-of-sight.
 As long as the print array is slightly larger than the part,

+The arraying also happens to be very helpful for surface physics.
+First, the surface power flux density (W/m^2) is more variable, allowing the deposition temperature to be precisely controlled.
+This is essential for control over the crystalline structure of the print.

+The wide range of angles is also essential to prevent defects from propogating.
+A single beam will tend to exponentially amplify any pits and lands in the substrate, whereas the array will provide a smoothing set of lines-of-sight.